gfour/antlr2datalog/README.md

 parser can then be invoked on source code to populate a "facts" directory according to the schema.

-Three sample cases are included: COBOL, Kotlin, Python3 and Solidity.
+Three sample cases are included: COBOL, Kotlin, and Python3.

 ## Use